gbatta/simanneal/README.md

 `max_eval`: The maximum number of generated points before the algorithm stops.

-`func_tol`: The number below which the difference between the current minimum cost, and prior minimum costs at `func_tol_array_size` reannealing cycles should fall before we declare the algorithm has converged.
+`func_tol_array_size` reannealing cycles should fall before we declare the algorithm has converged.

 `func_tol_array_size`: The number of reannealing cycles' minimum costs to look back on, to determine convergence.